FredericDesgreniers/particleGenerator/README.md

 3. Add the css file to the header.
 4. Call the iniBackgroundParticles() method when your sure the canvas is loaded and modify the javascript file for your needs

-### Adding a overlay with opacity and/or blur makes for a really cool background.
+#### Adding an overlay with opacity and/or blur makes for a really cool background.

 # Values
 At the start of the js files, multiple values can be modified